iarsystems/bx-github-ci/README.md

 - Select __`x64`__ for the __Architecture__.
 - Follow the GitHub-provided instructions on the page to download and configure the runner[^1].

+You can have as many parallel runners as your license allows you to.
+[Contact sales](https://iar.com/about/contact) for expanding your build capacity.

 ### FAQ
 How do I...
 > ...make the runner to survive a reboot?